firefly-oss/core-lending-loan-origination/README.md

 - `isMandatory`: Whether the document is required
 - `isReceived`: Whether the document has been received
 - `receivedAt`: Timestamp when document was received

-#### ApplicationCollateral
-Represents assets pledged as security for the loan.

-**Key Attributes:**
-- `applicationCollateralId`: UUID primary key
-- `loanApplicationId`: Reference to the loan application
-- `collateralType`: Type of collateral (REAL_ESTATE, VEHICLE, FINANCIAL_ASSET, OTHER)
-- `estimatedValue`: Estimated value of the collateral
-- `ownershipDetails`: Details about ownership
-- `isPrimaryCollateral`: Whether this is the primary collateral

 #### ProposedOffer
 Loan offers made to applicants with specific terms.